 De-identified Patient List Report (Patient List Report is essentially a list of patients)

-Standards such as QRDA Category III Report and conceptual QRDA Category II Report are used to encode population level data.
+Standards such as QRDA Category III Report,conceptual QRDA Category II Report and HL7 FHIR resources are used to encode population level data.

 Trusted Healthcare Organization: In the context of Data Access Framework, a trusted external healthcare organization can be either a Covered Entity or a Business Associate as defined by HIPAA rule.
 A trusted healthcare organization is defined as an independent legal entity, with which a pre-established agreement and/or relationship is in place with the requesting organization to share patient information.